gkorpal/gkorpal.github.io/_technical/2021-09-13-lang-nishimura-theorem.md

 paperurl:
 citation:
 ---
 Work done during parts of spring and summer 2021 (March 03, 2021 to August 02, 2021).
-MS Thesis as an assessment option for the PhD Qualifying Exams.
+MS Thesis as an assessment option for the PhD Qualifying Exams at UArizona.

 The Lang–Nishimura theorem implies that the property of having a k-point is a birational invariant of smooth, proper, integral k-varieties.
 Here we discuss Poonen’s proof of this result.